 Which Mapping Platforms Offer the Best Value?

 The short answer is, it depends on the use case and functional mapping and data requirements.
 An important caveat for all mapping platforms is that the price list doesn’t tell the whole story when it comes to choosing between mapping platforms.
-As a business partner to Google and HERE, we’ve learned that different APIs or combinations of APIs and the ways they are called by the application can change the application performance, user experience, and potential cost, e.g., by changing how many map requests are made to complete an interaction.
+As an enterprise partner to Google and HERE, we’ve learned that different APIs or combinations of APIs and the ways they are called by the application can change the application performance, user experience, and potential cost, e.g., by changing how many map requests are made to complete an interaction.

 How Do I Buy the Google Maps or HERE Platform?